 In addition to the two Privacy Engineering Objectives of Predictability and Manageability, we recommend that you consider Regulatory Compliance and Accountability as objectives.

-We question the ‘Disassociabiilty’ objective, as this would more reasonably be understood as a specific ruse-case requirement flowing from policy.
+We question the ‘Disassociabiilty’ objective, as this would more reasonably be understood as a specific use-case requirement flowing from policy.

 We recommend updating the appendices to follow a more rigorous process, ensuring that there is a connection from one Appendix to the next, creating traceability from requirements to implemented controls via services and mechanism